Timely Multi-Process Estimation Over Erasure Channels With and Without Feedback: Signal-Independent Policies: Numerical Results: Optimal Threshold Behavior

 \section{Numerical Results: Optimal Threshold Behavior}

 In this section, we present our numerical results concerning Theorem~\ref{thm1} and Theorem~\ref{thm2}.
-We study the effects of the erasure probability, the number of users, and the speed of the processes on the optimal waiting threshold and the MMSE with and without erasure status feedback.
+We study the effects of the erasure probability, the number of users, and the speed of the processes on the optimal waiting threshold and the MMSE with and without erasure status feedback under MAF or RR scheduling, respectively.